Kylo Ren: The Force Awakens

-After Han plants explosives to destroy the base, he confronts Ren calling him by his real name, Ben and implores him to abandon the dark side, warning him that Snoke will kill him once he has control of the galaxy.
-Ren tells Han he feels conflicted, and asks his father for help, which Han promises to give; Ren accidentally ignites his lightsaber, impaling and killing Han.
-An angry Chewbacca fires at Ren, wounding him.
-As Finn and Rey leave the damaged base, Ren pursues and confronts them.
-Finn fights Ren with Luke Skywalker's lightsaber, but Ren overpowers and severely wounds him.
-Rey then takes up the lightsaber and, using the Force, begins to overcome Ren, striking him on the face with the lightsaber.
+Han arrives on Starkiller Base and confronts his son.
+He implores him to abandon the dark side, warning him that Snoke will kill him once he has control of the galaxy.
+Ren at first seems receptive to his father's request, but then ignites his lightsaber and kills him.
+Enraged, Han's friend Chewbacca fires at Ren, wounding him.
+Ren then pursues Rey and the rogue stormtrooper Finn, who are fleeing the now-unstable base.
+Finn battles Ren with a lightsaber, but Ren overpowers and severely injures him.
+Rey then takes up the lightsaber and, using the Force, begins to overcome Ren.
 Before the duel is finished, they are separated by a seismic fissure created by the collapsing base.
-Rey and the others escape as Snoke orders General Hux (Domnhall Gleeson) to evacuate the base and bring Ren to him to complete his training.
+Rey and Chewbacca escape with the unconscious Finn as Snoke orders General Hux to bring Ren to him to complete his training.